History of Korea: Goryeo dynasty

 Goryeo was founded by Wang Kŏn in 918 and became the ruling dynasty of Korea by 936.
 It was named "Goryeo" because Wang Kŏn, who was of Goguryeo descent, deemed the nation as the successor of Goguryeo.
 Wang Kŏn made his hometown Kaesong (in present-day North Korea) the capital.
 The dynasty lasted until 1392, although the government was controlled by military regime leaders between 1170 and 1270.
 Goryeo (also spelled as Koryŏ) is the source of the English name "Korea".

 During this period, laws were codified and a civil service system was introduced.
 Buddhism flourished and spread throughout the peninsula.
 The development of celadon pottery flourished in the 12th and 13th centuries.
 The production of the Tripitaka Koreana onto 81,258 wooden printing blocks, and use of metal movable type attest to Goryeo's cultural achievements.

 In 1018, the Liao dynasty, which was the most powerful empire of its time, invaded Goryeo but was defeated by General Kang Kam-ch'an at the Battle of Kuju to end the Goryeo–Khitan War.
 After defeating the Khitan Empire, Goryeo experienced a golden age that lasted a century, during which the Tripitaka Koreana was completed, and there were great developments in printing and publishing, promoting learning and dispersing knowledge on philosophy, literature, religion, and science; by 1100, there were 12 universities that produced famous scholars and scientists.

 In 1231, the Mongols began their invasions of Korea during seven major campaigns and 39 years of struggle, but were unable to conquer Korea.
 Exhausted after decades of fighting, Goryeo sent its crown prince to the Dadu to swear allegiance to the Yuan dynasty; Kublai Khan accepted, and married one of his daughters to the Korean crown prince, and for the following 80 years Goryeo existed under the overlordship of the Mongol-ruled Yuan dynasty in China.
 The two nations became intertwined for 80 years as all subsequent Korean kings married Mongol princesses, and the last empress of the Yuan dynasty was a Korean woman.

 In the 1350s, the Yuan dynasty declined rapidly due to internal struggles, enabling King Gongmin to reform the Goryeo government.
 Gongmin had various problems that needed to be dealt with, including the removal of pro-Yuan aristocrats and military officials, the question of land holding, and quelling the growing animosity between the Buddhists and Confucian scholars.
 During this tumultuous period, Goryeo momentarily conquered Liaoyang in 1356, repulsed two large invasions by the Red Turbans in 1359 and 1360, and defeated the final attempt by the Yuan to dominate Goryeo when General Ch'oe Yŏng defeated an invading Yuan tumen in 1364.
 During the 1380s, Goryeo turned its attention to the Wokou menace and used naval artillery created by Ch'oe Mu-sŏn to annihilate hundreds of pirate ships.

-The Goryeo dynasty would last until 1392.
+The Goryeo dynasty lasted until 1392.
 Yi Seong-gye, the founder of the Joseon dynasty, took power in a coup in 1388 and after serving as the power behind the throne for two monarchs, established the Joseon dynasty in 1392.